ewolff/microservices-primer/manuscript/chapter2.md

 ##2.4 Conclusion {#section2-4}

-The size of Microservices focuses for defining Microservices rather on the technical structure of the system.
-For the distribution according to *Bounded Context* the domain architecture is in the most important aspect.
+The discussion about the size of Microservices focuses rather on the technical structure of the system for defining Microservices.
+For the distribution according to *Bounded Context* the domain architecture is the most important aspect.
 Conway's Law states that Microservices also have effects on the organization.
 Only together these aspects give a faithful picture of Microservices.
 Which of these aspects is the most important depends